JOguino/RBPi_Clock_Weather_Station/README.md

 The Bedside Weather Station project displays the weather information such as temperature, humidity, pressure and successive weather display of the day.

-This is a complete Raspberry Pi weather system with just the base Raspberry Pi hardware and the Raspberry Pi Sensehat. https://youtu.be/yVVe4LodSj8
+This is a complete Raspberry Pi weather system with just the base Raspberry Pi hardware and the Raspberry Pi Sensehat.
+You can find the video of our project below:

+https://youtu.be/yVVe4LodSj8

 Python code was implemented that read the sensor values.